Formatter

 Multiple Formatters

-Here we will use the same formatter example as above for displaying the handleFormatter
+Here we will use the same formatter example as above for displaying the handleFormatter, but

 formatters for each.